 - As you're doing the readings and watching the videos, if there are questions that you'd like answered immediately, or comments you'd like to share for immediate feedback -- whether from me or from classmates -- you can post these in the class discussion forum on Moodle.
 I'll check the discussion forums a few times throughout the week.

 - Alternatively, if you have questions or comments, but you'd rather not share them in a public forum, you are welcome either to send them to me in an email, or request a one=on-one Zoom meeting.
 Or, if you're one of the students who'll be living on campus, we could also meet in-person.
-For the record, this will be what my "office hours" look like this semester: email correspondence, one-on-one Zoom meetings, or in-person meetings with students living on campus.
+For the record, this will be what my "office hours" look like this semester: email correspondence or one-on-one Zoom meetings (or, perhaps, in-person meetings with any students who might be living on campus).

-- At some point in the later part of the week -- preferably Fridays -- we'll have a group Zoom meeting to discuss the readings and main issues of the week.
+- Later in the week -- Thursday afternoons for PHIL 261, and Friday mornings for PHIL 102 -- we'll have a group Zoom meeting to discuss the readings and main issues of the week.
 I might start these meetings with a quick 3-5 minute review of the material from that week, and then open things up for discussion.
 This will be the main synchronous element of the course.
 It's your opportunity to ask me to clarify or expound upon anything from the readings or lectures, and so forth.

-So, instead of thinking of the course in terms of 2 or 3 meetings per week, with readings assigned per meeting, you should think of the course in terms of 14 week-long units.
+So, instead of thinking of the course in terms of 2 or 3 meetings per week, with readings assigned per meeting, you should think of the course in terms of 14 units, one unit per week.
 Each unit will feature a few readings, a few corresponding video lectures, sporadic Q&A in the discussion forum, and an end-of-the-week group discussion on Zoom.